jpconstantineau/ErgoTravel/Troubleshooting_steps.md

 ## A whole Column or a whole Row is not working

-If a whole column or row) is not working, then it's the conection between the column and the microcontroller on the pro micro that's problematic.
+If a whole column (or row) is not working, then it's the conection between the column/row and the microcontroller on the pro micro that's problematic.
 With a continuity meter, check the following:

 * (for columns) continuity between the non-diode side of the switches for that column and the pro micro pin - on the PCB socket.